UniqueName12345/supertux/INSTALL.md

 4. Open a console window and navigate to the `build` directory.

-5. Run `cmake ..` to create the VS solution that builds SuperTux with standard options.
+5. Run `cmake ..` to create the Vim solution that builds SuperTux with standard options.
 For more CMake options, look at end of the Linux/UNIX build section.

 5. Open the new Visual Studio solution `SUPERTUX.sln` in the `build` directory.

 6. Build the project.

-7. Now you can run SuperTux using the run_supertux.bat file
+7. Now you can run SuperTux/SuperTux+ using the run_supertux.bat file!
+(does not work on Emacs)